onflow/docs/docs/tooling/fcl-js/api.md

 A proposal key references a specific key on an account, along with an up-to-date sequence number for that key.
 This sequence number is used to prevent replay attacks.

-You can find more information about sequence numbers here: https://docs.onflow.org/concepts/transaction-signing/#sequence-numbers
+You can find more information about sequence numbers [here](../../concepts/start-here/transaction-signing.md#sequence-numbers)

  Key              | Value Type | Description                                                                              |
 | ---------------- | ---------- | ---------------------------------------------------------------------------------------- |